 How do I schedule an appointment and get more information?

-If you are a minister interested in an assessment or one of the P&R intensive programs, please call Sue Mertens at 314-289-9407.
+If you are a minister interested in an assessment or one of the P&R intensive programs, please call 314-289-9411.
 If you are interested in Christian Counseling, or another one of our general outpatient services, call our intake coordinator at 314-298-9411 to schedule an appointment.
 Mention you are calling for the Program for Psychology & Religion.

-Where do clients who come from outside the St. Louis area stay when they enter the intensive program, a special program, or an aftercare program?
+Where do clients who come from outside the St. Louis area stay when they are receiving an assessment or other services?

 Clients who come from other cities, states or countries often stay with religious communities (Catholic Sisters or Brothers), or stay within local parishes and sometimes continue to practice a sacramental ministry.
 Lutheran pastors coming for an assessment may stay at Concordia Seminary.
 We assist clients with locating appropriate housing options that fit their needs.